 This course explores women's place in American history, including historical attitudes about women's place in society; the struggles of women's rights movements; and the realities of life and work for women of a variety of backgrounds in American History from pre-colonial times to the present.
-Prerequisite: placement in ENGL& 101.
+Prerequisite: ENGL 100/ESLA 117 or placement in ENGL& 101.
 (SSwd)